NMoore-STEM/DBaileyLab_site/README.md

 # DBaileyLab_site

-This repository is to get a feel for usign GitHub and Git for version control during the creation of my portfolio pieces.
+This repository is to get a feel for using GitHub and Git for version control during the creation of my portfolio pieces.

 I am an NMSU alumni and worked under Dr. Bailey as a teaching assistant and as a herbarium curator during my undergrad.
 His current website is a bit dated, so I thought of modernizing it as a good project as there is a considerable amount of content there to work with.